TechSavvyCommunity/begin-with-contribution/README.md

 ### 4. Create a pull request.

 Wait for the maintener of the repository to accept your pull request.
-Soon, your changes will be mwrged in the master branch.
+Soon, your changes will be merged in the master branch.
 You will get a notification e-mail once the changes have been merged.